Search Icon

 Imitating voices

-Exposure to extremely loud noises (>80 dB) with low frequency sound from 30-40 weeks will delay the tuning of the cells in the cochlea and can even damage the infant’s hearing.13 It is important to never put headphones directly on the abdomen because the sounds from each earphone combine in the womb and can damage the fetal cochlear hair cells.
+Exposure to extremely loud noises (>80 dB) with low frequency sound from 30-40 weeks will delay the tuning of the cells in the cochlea and can even damage the infant’s hearing.17 It is important to never put headphones directly on the abdomen because the sounds from each earphone combine in the womb and can damage the fetal cochlear hair cells.

-The fetus consistently responds to sounds in the environment between 22 and 24 weeks.
+The fetus consistently responds to sounds in the environment between 24 and 28 weeks.
 (Image Credit: Priests for Life)

-Does the fetus recognize her father's voice?
+Does the fetus recognize her mother's voice?